Tag: Philip Davies

 The below Parliamentary question was asked by Philip Davies on 2016-05-18.

-To ask the Secretary of State for Health, which organisations will be represented in the UK delegation to the World Health Organisation Framework Convention on Tobacco Control in India in 2016.
+To ask the Secretary of State for Health, whether Ministers of his Department plan to attend the World Health Organisation Framework Convention on Tobacco Control in India in 2016.

 Jane Ellison